liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 The LCS client is also available for download from the User menu in your LCS account's Dockbar.
 To download it from here, click your name in the top-right corner of your LCS account and then click *Download Client* in the menu that appears.
 This is shown in the following screenshot.
-You're then shown a screen similar to the Welcome screen, where you select your portal's version, edition, and then click *Download*.
+You then see a screen similar to the Welcome screen, where you select your portal's version, edition, and then click *Download*.